www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

                     * [x] BinaryProcessor should use single byte array for request and response, because putting multiple binary arrays into one string and extracting the byte arrays from that string is easy via base64.
                         -> BinaryProcessor was renamed to Processor and is generic.
-                        The Processor used for the webserver not retrieves a single wrapped Perspective and returns a single wrapped Perspective.
+                        The Processor used for the webserver now retrieves a single wrapped Perspective and returns a single wrapped Perspective.
                 * [x] Show current status.
                 * [ ] Block submit button, if already active.